-Rebecca has been enjoying the practice of yoga for seven years, and was certified in Hatha yoga five years ago.
-She understands how yoga can heal both body and mind if practiced regularly because she has witnessed it firsthand through her own practice.
+I have been enjoying the practice of asana, yoga since 2007, and was certified in Hatha yoga in 2009.
+I understand how yoga can heal both body and mind if practiced regularly as I have witnessed it firsthand through my own practice.

-She was introduced to yoga through Bikram Yoga by a close friend in hopes of getting her body back into her varsity college lacrosse shape.
-After taking a few yoga classes she was hooked, realizing not only was it a great physical “work out” but mentally she began to gain a sense of clarity while struggling with clinical depression.
-Yoga became much more than the physical practice she once believed it was as she continued to heal herself through the practice.
-Yoga has now expanded into her life’s passion, and she is grateful for the opportunity to share her experience.
+I was introduced to yoga through Bikram Yoga by a close friend in hopes of getting my body back into varsity college lacrosse shape.
+After taking a few yoga classes I realized not only was it a great physical work out but mentally I began to gain a sense of clarity while struggling with clinical depression and anxiety.
+Yoga became much more than the physical practice I once believed it was as I continued to heal myself through the practice of both asana and pranayama.

-Rebecca has studied many forms of Hatha yoga and meditation and is currently studying how to teach yoga to children.
-She has a passion for alignment and sensitivity for the movement of energy(prana).
-She combines her skills as a teacher with her sense of humor and openness for a truly heartfelt yoga experience.
-Rebecca nurtures each student to help them reach their potential in their practice and is a seasoned beginner’s teacher.
+I have studied many forms of yoga, those include, Ashtanga, Prana Flow, Bikram and Vipassana Meditation.
+I have a passion for alignment and sensitivity for the movement of energy(prana).
+I combine my skills as a teacher with a sense of humor and openness, and nurture each student to help them reach their potential in their practice, physically, mentally and spiritually.

 At the age of 19, Maxwell Miller found yoga as a way to complement his athletic lifestyle and to improve flexibility.
 Shortly thereafter it became an integral part of his life.
 Maxwell continued to evolve his practice for the next two years and then met his Guru, Yogi Hari.
 Maxwell went on to study at Yogi Hari’s Ashram in Mirimar Florida and completed his 200 hr yoga teacher training.
 He was then initiated as Yogi Hari’s disciple at the end of his stay at the ashram.
 Maxwell then went on to complete his 500 hr yoga teacher training with Yogi Hari.
 Maxwell received the title Yoga Acharya (Professor of Yoga).
 Maxwell teaches a traditional style of yoga that evolved from the Sivananda school.